-Seat heating note (if installed).

-The optional seat heat is actuated by depressing the rocker switch between the seats to either (I) or (II) heat setting (with the switch centred for OFF).
-The heater element is self-regulating to that setting.
+Seat heating note.
+The optional seat heat is actuated by switching the rocker switches (on the front instrument panel for the front seat and the instructor panel for the rear seat) to either (I) or (II) heat setting (with the switch centred for OFF).
+The heater element is self regulating to that setting.
 The seat heating requires considerable energy, and is recommended to be left OFF (or at least reduced to heat setting (I)), once the cabin heater and cabin is up to temperature (around 5 minutes).